willGuimont/willGuimont.github.io/content/blog/2023-07-07-obsidian-android/index.md

 **UPDATE:** Alternative way to sync your Obsidian vault to an Android phone using Git: [available here]({{ site.url }}{% post_url 2024-03-25-obsidian-android-alternative %})

-Here's the procedure to sync your [Obsidian](https://obsidian.md/) vault to an Android phone.
+Here's the procedure to sync your <a class="external" href="https://obsidian.md/" target="_blank">Obsidian</a> vault to an Android phone.

 First, you'll have to run these commands on your computer:
 1. Create a SSH key using `ssh-keygen -f ~/obsidian-phone-key -t ed25519 -C "your_email@example.com"`